 Back to the Olympic pool in Seoul.
 It’s very likely that Biondi had started to get a high level of lactic acid in his blood halfway through the race.
 His arm strokes became heavier and heavier, and his lead was shrinking.
-But Andy Jameson, the British swimmer with the best time in the trials, wasn’t the one approaching the fastest, but the swimmer in lane three.
-Here, Anthony Nesty from Surinam, which had been a Dutch colony until 1975, rushed on.
-It wasn’t until the year before that the young country had held its first democratic elections and it was now on its way to winning an Olympic gold.
+But Andy Jameson, the British swimmer with the best time in the trials, wasn’t the one approaching the fastest.
+It was the swimmer in lane three, Anthony Nesty.
+He was from Surinam, which had been a Dutch colony until 1975.
+It was only the year before that the young country had held its first democratic elections, and it was now on its way to winning an Olympic gold.
 In the end, Nesty won over Biondi by a whole one hundredth of a second.

-The American dream that Biondi would win seven gold medals, just like Mark Spitz did sixteen years before, had been shattered already two days prior to the 100 meters butterfly final.
-As it turned out, Biondi had already been beaten in the 200 meters freestyle race by Australian sensation Duncan Armstrong and Swedish young buck Anders Holmertz.
-Biondi’s seven medals still made him the hottest male athlete of the games, alongside Carl Lewis, who won the 100 meters race after Ben Johnson from Canada had been disqualified.
+The American dream that Biondi would win seven gold medals, just like Mark Spitz did 16 years before, had been shattered two days prior to the 100m butterfly final.
+As it turned out, Biondi had already been beaten in the 200m freestyle race by Australian sensation Duncan Armstrong and Swedish young buck Anders Holmertz.
+Biondi’s seven medals still made him the hottest male athlete of the games, alongside track and field athlete Carl Lewis, who won the 100-meter race after Ben Johnson from Canada had been disqualified.

 At the beginning of the 1990s, underwater kicks, both in backstroke and in butterfly, represented a paradigm shift in the quest to swim faster.
 Apart from freestyle swimming, underwater kicks represent the fastest way for a human to travel through water.
 Fast freestyle swimmers, such as Frenchman Florent Manaudou and Ranomi Kromowidjojo from the Netherlands, perform underwater kicks for 10–12 meters after the start.
-Shinri Shioura carries on the tradition of Japanese innovation as he kicks almost all the entire allowed 15 meters when swimming 50 and 100 meters freestyle.
+Shinri Shioura carries on the tradition of Japanese innovation as he kicks almost the entire allowed 15 meters when swimming the 50 and 100m freestyle.

-Compared to the dolphin, however, we don’t stand a chance.
-Thanks to their faster upward kicks, enabled by muscles better adapted to this task compared to us, dolphins swim five times faster than us humans.
+Compared to the dolphin, however, humans don’t stand a chance.
+Thanks to their faster upward and downward thrusts, enabled by tail muscles better adapted to this task than us, dolphins swim five times faster than us humans.

 A dolphin is capable of swimming much faster than a human.